Prometheus-X-association/edge-computing/docs/design-document.md

 -->

-At a first step, the REST APIs of the BB will be tested making use of e.g. Postman to generate test requests.
+At a first step, the REST APIs of the BB will be tested making use of e.g., Postman to generate test requests.
 A mockup version of the BB will be responsible for checking the input parameters and their formats and for providing dummy answers.